Villains of Jasoosi Dunya: Sung Hee

-Another reason of his staying alive is that he also possesses a very awake, alert, and active mind.
+Another reason of his for staying alive is that he also possesses a very awake, alert, and active mind.
 He changes strategies while executing one.
 He comes up with tricks and ideas that are hard to beat.
 Part of the reason that he could not be kept imprisoned for long is his quick backup schemes and arrangements.

 Women are his only weakness to the extent that he cannot live without sex.
 Wherever he goes, he finds a companion for his solitude.
 Often he tried to run away from the scene as soon as a former 'acquaintance' shows up suddenly.
 He is also an "equal-opportunity" lover and, except for gender, does not discriminate because of religion, caste, nationality, age, and appearance.
 That is also the reason he is the "most wanted" person for a good spanking anytime anywhere.

 Fans of the series love the interesting narrative between Sung Hi and Faridi or Imran.
 His relationship with Faridi is always that of a competitor.
 With Imran, however, his relationship has been known to change from friendly to friendly competitive to seriously competitive or notorious and unforgiving.
 Despite the fact that both characters are bloodthirsty for each other, the evil con man declares Imran to be his rightful nephew.

 Sung Hee holds a deep respect for both Faridi and Imran and prefers to trap and use them rather than kill them.
 In "Khooni Bagolay" (The Bloody Whirlwinds – #45) Sing praises Faridi to his partner.
 Sung's feelings and respect for Imran are expressed very clearly when, despite a great risk to Sung's own life, he kills the supposed murderer of Imran in "Laraztee Lakeerein" (The Shivering Lines – #111).

 He is accustomed to having multiple noteworthy opponents at a time.
 For example, in Jasoosi Duniya he had to contend with the brilliance of Faridi, the workings of Hameed and the betrayal of Finch.
 Fans believe that although Sung was defeated it was not without a valiant effort against three of the greatest heroes of Jasoosi Dunya.
 Similarly, he has had to deal with both Imran and Theresa at a time and has managed at times to come out on top.
 Remarkably, all this is done without the backing of any government or secret organisation, even though when he has joined hand with "Zeroland" and acted on its behalf for some span of time.